CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/papers/ts_core/path_a_meaning_is_four_fields.md

 IdOB uses the stabilized four fields under routed identity basins to finalize token_intent with identity-specific pragmatic valence.
 TR uses the finalized token_intent to shade truth relations.
 SSR integrates all four fields into the immutable SSR(t) snapshot for Path B. SSR(t) is the immutable meaning-layer handoff that guarantees A/B separation and replay-stable realization.

 The four fields together ensure replay-equivalent meaning construction under identical input and routing.
 For “really?!”, token_surface captures punctuation force and adjacency, token_expression captures intensity, token_base anchors lexical questioning role, and token_intent captures pragmatic challenge valence.

+Each field directly addresses a failure mode seen in prior systems and today’s LLMs:
+- **token_surface** isolates the instability of surface‑driven statistical models;
+- **token_base** isolates lexical ambiguity and missing role structure;
+- **token_expression** isolates expressive opacity and uncontrolled affect;
+- **token_intent** isolates the core failure of modern LLMs — the inability to deterministically represent, control, or finalize communicative force.

 ---